 Or it could be an allergic reaction to something the dog has been eating.
 So you might want to look at food allergies, a problem quite common in dogs, no less in German Shepherds.

 German Shepherd Food

 Selecting the right food, or preparing it yourself, will go a long way towards trying to avoid some allergy problems in dogs.
 But who has the time to do all of that preparation right?
-If you are in that boat, no time to spare that is, then here is one nutritious solution from Amazon:
+If you are in that boat, no time to spare that is, then here is one nutritious solution:

 German Shepherd Care Books